goruck/smart-zoneminder/README.md

 "Alexa, ask zone minder to show {Location} alarm of {PersonOrThing}"

 If the user does not provide a location then the most recent alarm will be shown from any camera and if a specific person or thing is not given then an alarm caused by any person will be shown.
-Location can be any camera name defined in the [configuration](./aws-lambda/alexa-smart-zoneminder/config.json) and PersonOrThing can be the name of any person defined in the configuration or any label given in the [COCO](http://cocodataset.org/#home) dataset.
+Location can be any camera name defined in the [configuration](./aws-lambda/alexa-smart-zoneminder/config.json) and PersonOrThing can be the name of any person defined in the configuration, 'stranger' for any person not defined or any label given in the [COCO](http://cocodataset.org/#home) dataset.
 The user can see a video corresponding to the alarm by asking Alexa to "show video clip."

 Specific example: